Decades ago, when I first moved to Florida, I decried the fact that I was moving to a state with so little history.

 That makes him a hero, right?
 Well, today, it’s not so simple, and the visitor center here provides background that makes you think.
 For example, the Seminoles had welcomed former slaves as brothers, much to the chagrin of white Floridians trying to force them from their land.
 Whose side is in the right?

 The site is worth a visit and if you’re a history buff, check the calendar for special events.
-(On Aug.
-14, a Seminole re-enactor leads a battleground walk, for example.
+(For example.
 In late December, the battle is re-enacted with cannon, muskets and costumed re-enactors.)
-Details are in this Florida Rambler story on Fort Dade.
+Details are in this Florida Rambler story on Dade Battlefield.

 Another great site from the Seminole Wars is Cape Florida Lighthouse, the oldest building in Miami Dade County, which was dramatically attacked by Seminoles in 1836.
 It’s in beautiful Bill Baggs Cape Florida State Park in Key Biscayne and you can tour the lighthouse, which has a spectacular view as well as a great story.